sureskumar/sketch-isometric/README.md

 Illustrations inspired from Nitish Khagwal, Cognitive-scale and many others.

-Thanks to Tim Wantland and Kyle Pedersen for inspiriation and moral support :)
+Thanks to Tim Wantland and Kyle Pedersen for inspiration and moral support :)